Race and crime in the United States: Macrostructural opportunity theory

 Phillippia Simmons reports that many of the studies which have investigated intra- and interracial crime seek to explain this through a theory of macrostructural opportunity which states that interracial violence is primarily a function of opportunity and access.
 According to this theory, intraracial crime rates remain relatively high due to the fact that much of the US remains residentially segregated.
 She notes that this theory predicts that, if residential areas were more racially integrated, intraracial crime would decrease and interracial crime would increase correspondingly.
 However, she also notes that not all researchers on the topic of intraracial crime agree with this result, with some pointing to other macrostructural factors, such as income and education, which may negate the effect of race on inter- and intraracial crime.

 Anthony Walsh criticizes the attempt to use the macrostructural opportunity model to explain interracial rape as has been done in studies conducted in the past few decades, pointing out that such a defense is directly contradicted by the data related to homicide.
 Walsh argues that the macrostructural opportunity model helps explain why black murderers almost always choose black victims.
 There are disparities in rates of reporting rape where victims of some races are statistically less likely or more likely to report their rape, especially depending on the race of the offender.
 Black women in America are more likely to report sexual assault that has been perpetrated by a stranger.
-Black women are more likely to under-report rapes overall as they are more likely to blame themselves, feel they will be blamed or feel they won't be believed.
+Black women are more likely to under-report rapes overall as they are more likely to blame themselves, feel they will be blamed or feel they will not be believed.

 Social control theory

 Social control theory, which is among the most popular theories in criminology, proposes that crime is most commonly perpetrated by individuals who lack strong bonds or connections with their social environment.
 Based upon Travis Hirschi's Causes of Delinquency (1969), social bonding theory pioneered the notion that criminologists can gain useful insight into the motives behind criminal behavior by examining what normally motivates individuals to refrain from crime.
-From this it is argued that, in those segments of the population where such motivation is lacking, crime will be more prevalent.
+From this, it is argued that, in those segments of the population where such motivation is lacking, crime will be more prevalent.
 Hirschi was explicit in mentioning that he believed his theory held true across all racial boundaries, and subsequent research—both in the US and abroad—seems to confirm this belief.
 The core idea of social control theory is elaborated upon in several other theories of causation, particularly social disorganization theory.